andrew/ultimate-awesome/README.md

 - [awesome-time-series-segmentation-papers](https://github.com/lzz19980125/awesome-time-series-segmentation-papers) - This repository contains a reading list of papers on Time Series Segmentation.
 This repository is still being continuously improved.
 - [awesome-openbsd](https://github.com/ligurio/awesome-openbsd) - The curated list of awesome OpenBSD resources.
 - [Awesome-Denoise](https://github.com/oneTaken/Awesome-Denoise) - One-paper-one-short-contribution-summary of all latest image/burst/video Denoising papers with code & citation published in top conference and journal.
+- [awesome-supernote](https://github.com/fharper/awesome-supernote) - A curated list of projects, templates or anything interesting related to the Supernote tablet.
 - [awesome-live-stream](https://github.com/liwf616/awesome-live-stream) - Webrtc && Nginx && DASH && Quic 学习资料收集，持续更新中.
 - [awesome-PhD](https://github.com/helenahartmann/awesome-PhD) - All the resources I wish I knew when starting my PhD.
 This repository is aimed to be a living, constantly developing resource where everybody can contribute with new resources!.
 - [react-native-awesome-card-io](https://github.com/Kerumen/react-native-awesome-card-io) - A complete and cross-platform card.io component for React Native (iOS and Android).